 When the updated European Medical Device Regulation (MDR, 2017/745) and In Vitro Diagnostic Regulation (IVDR, 2017/746) were issued in 2017, the European Commission increased the requirements for monitoring the behavior of medical devices in the market.
-It introduced stricter post-market surveillance and vigilance requirements for both traditional medical devices and in vitro diagnostic devices.
+The EC introduced stricter post-market surveillance and vigilance requirements for both traditional medical devices and in vitro diagnostic devices.

 According to Section 1 of Chapter VII of the MDR and IVDR, any medical device manufacturer must establish a post-market surveillance system tailored to their device’s risk classification, as part of their quality management system.
 The post-market surveillance system should actively and systematically gather and analyze relevant data on the medical device's quality, performance, and safety throughout its lifetime.